Manaslu Circuit Packing List: Honest Day-By-Day Tips on What to Wear and Pack

 - Cash (rupees): Aim to bring 1,000 – 2,000 NPR per day.

-- Cash (USD): Bring tips for your porter and guide (at least 10% of the total price).
+- Cash (USD): Bring tips for your porter and guide (at least 10% of the total price is recommended).

 - Waterproof ziplock plastic bag to keep valuables dry.
 Plastic is fine.